-Christian Davis Furman, MD, MSPH, AGSF is the Interim Chief, Division of General Internal Medicine, Palliative Medicine and Medical Education and the Medical Director for the Trager Institute at the University of Louisville.
+Christian Davis Furman, MD, MSPH, AGSF is the Medical Director for the Trager Institute at the University of Louisville.
+She is a Professor of Geriatric and Palliative Medicine and holds the Margaret Dorward Smock Endowed Chair for Geriatric Medical Education.
+She completed her residency in Internal Medicine at UofL in 1999 and a fellowship in Geriatric Medicine at UofL in 2000.
 She is an experienced and accomplished developer of interprofessional education in geriatrics and palliative care.
-She is a Professor of Geriatric and Palliative Medicine and holds the Smock Endowed Chair for Geriatric Medical Education.
 She is board certified in both geriatric medicine and hospice and palliative medicine.
 She was awarded a Geriatric Academic Career Award to teach palliative medicine to interdisciplinary teams in 2004.

 Carol Jones, MEd